hndregjoni/codejudger-team/week/week2.md

 ### Topics discussed:
 - Crystalizing our idea
-- Dividing roles
+- Dividing weekly duties
--
-- Setting up the git repos
+- Setting up the git repos.

 <br>

 ### Decisions Made:

+All the members were invited to become collaborators in the repository created specifically for the team related documentation (the one hosting this page).
+This repository also contains the wiki pages, that are used for reporting weekly duties and tasks completed by all the members of the group.
+This repo will also be used to host the different diagrams that will eventually be created.
+The tools to be used for documentation were discussed, and some intial decisions were made.
+We will use:
+1. git
+2. Markdown
+3. A combination of Mermaid and PlantUML for the diagrams

 <br>

 ### Tasks Assigned:

+Initially, some resources were shared for all the members of the group to approach an equal standing.
+The resources gave guides and descriptions of the following technologies (also listed above):
+1. git
+2. Markdown
+3. Mermaid (optional)

-For this week ,the group was divided in two and the members were assigned a task according to the group they belonged in.
+As for the more individual assignments,the group was divided in two and the members were assigned a task according to the group they belonged in.
 The tasks were as stated below:
-1. Listing existing implementations , name and features
+1. Listing existing implementations , name and features (Besjana, Nika, Luis)
-2. Listing features that our software might consist of or need
+2. Listing features that our software might consist of or need (Hysen, Dario, Inis)